karma-runner/karma/docs/config/01-configuration-file.md

-In order to serve you well, Karma needs to know about your project.
-That's done through a configuration file.
+**In order to serve you well, Karma needs to know about your project.
+That is done through a configuration file.
+This page explains the syntax of the configuration file and all the available options.**

+Note: Most of the framework adapters, reporters, preprocessors and launchers needs to be loaded as [plugins].

-Karma configuration file is a written in JavaScript or CoffeeScript and it is loaded as a regular Node module - using [require()](http://nodejs.org/api/modules.html#modules_module_require_id).
-It is expected to export a function which accepts one argument - a configuration object:
+Karma configuration file is written in JavaScript or CoffeeScript and it is loaded as a regular Node.js module.
+It is expected to export a function which accepts one argument - the configuration object:

 ```javascript
 // an example karma.conf.js